RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 This superclass holds most of the needed methods to access a MongoDB collection and defines a method to be implemented by it's subclasses called `collection()`.
 As you can see in `ExampleDAO`, this method should return a pointer to the collection the DAO implementing it should be accessing; in our example, it is the `example` collection.

+## Distributed lock manager
+As previously mentioned, this boilerplate includes the possibility of connecting to an etcd server.
+The parameters for this connection are explained in the command line parameters section.

+To handle the access to this server the `src.utils.concurrency.lock_manager.LockManager` class exists.
+This class works in a similar fashion as the `Mongo` class.
+It receives the connection parameters and tries to connect to an etcd server using the [python-etcd](https://pypi.org/project/python-etcd/) library.
+This class is also an interface for the acquiring and releasing of locks.

+### LockManager class
+As previously mentioned, the `LockManager` class works as an interface for acquiring and releasing locks.
+The implementation of this class was thought to create a new lock every time it's needed to lock and to delete said lock upon releasing.
+This implementation could be modified; it was thought for a dynamic context where it's needed to constantly lock for different values.

+Access is managed the same way as with the database; the `CustomRequestHandler` sets the reference to our `LockManager` instance upon the arriving of a new request in the `prepare()` method; this way, we can get our instance by doing `LockManager.get()`.

+### Single process coroutine annotation
+In order to make sure certain coroutines are run only once globally (this is not once in each process), the `single_process_coroutine` function was created to be used as an annotation.

+When annotating a coroutine with this annotation, a lock with a certain id will be acquired for the execution of said method and released upon finishing; the objective is to avoid the rest of the process trying to start the same routine resulting in a repeated execution.

+In order for this to work, certain specific parameters were added to the `acquire()` methods; these are `blocking` and `silent`.
+The first one, when `False`, avoids waiting for the lock to be released if it was previously acquired by returning control to the calling routine; the second one, when `True`, will avoid raising an exception if a lock with the given id exists (which means someone already acquired it).